Money (2016 film)

-Money is an American Crime thriller film, directed by Martin Rosete, written by Josep Ciutat and produced by Atit Shah.
+Money is a 2016 crime thriller film directed by Martin Rosete, written by Josep Ciutat and produced by Atit Shah.
 The film stars Jamie Bamber, Kellan Lutz, Jesse Williams and Jess Weixler.

 Initiating principal photography from June 9, 2015 in Woodbury, Long Island, Money marks the feature debut of Martin Rosete., one of Spain's most talked-about shorts/commercials directors.

 The film screened at over 50 festivals worldwide, winning over 25 awards including Best Picture, Best Director, Best Actor, Best Screenplay, Best Editing, Best Producer and Best Sound Design.
 The film screened in the US at Sarasota Film Festival, Palm Beach International Film Festival, Newport Beach Film Festival; in the United Kingdom at Raindance Film Festival; in Italy at Rome Independent Film Festival and in Spain at Festival de cine fantástico in Málaga, Spain.

-Money released theatrically in Spain May 12, 2017, and in home markets in the United States, UK and worldwide beginning June 27, 2017, by 20th Century Fox Home Entertainment.
+Money was released theatrically in Spain on May 12, 2017, and in home markets in the United States, United Kingdom and worldwide beginning June 27, 2017, by 20th Century Fox Home Entertainment.

 Netflix released the film worldwide on October 15, 2017.

 The Palm Beach Post said of the film, "A violent thriller of captor and captives, with plenty of reversals, adding up to a familiar, but entertaining white-knuckle entertainment."